ssaring/sportstracker/sportstracker/docs/README.txt

 source file 'st-export.sql'.

-The SportsTracker application already contains the native SQLite libraries for Windows, Mac and Linux (part of the sqlite-jdbc library).
+The SportsTracker application already contains the native SQLite libraries for Windows, macOS and Linux (part of the sqlite-jdbc library).
 Users of other systems must provide the native libraries manually.

 There are many command line and graphical tools available for working with SQLite.
 If you´re looking for a handy, cross platform, open source application you should try 'DB Browser for SQLite' (http://sqlitebrowser.org/).

-Note: SQLite does not provides a date and time data type, the export uses a string in ISO 8601 format "yyyy-MM-dd HH:mm:ss" (see https://www.sqlite.org/datatype3.html).
+Note: SQLite does not provide a date and time data type, the export uses a string in ISO 8601 format "yyyy-MM-dd HH:mm:ss" (see https://www.sqlite.org/datatype3.html).
 The queries can use the built-in functions for conversion and formatting (see